AdobeDocs/commerce-business-intelligence.en/help/mbi/data-analyst/importing-data/integrations/ssh-host-key-verification.md

 ## Troubleshooting checklist {#troubleshooting}

-1. Confirm **Remote Address**, **SSH Port**, and Linux user settings match your bastion.
+1. Confirm **Remote Address**, **SSH Port**, and Linux user settings match your bastion settings.
 1. Confirm your firewall allows the [!DNL Commerce Intelligence] IP addresses shown on your database credentials page.
 1. Ask your infrastructure team whether SSH host keys on the bastion changed recently.
 1. Run **[!UICONTROL Save & Test]** to validate settings and enroll keys if none exist yet.
 1. Ask an Admin to run **[!UICONTROL Refresh SSH Host Keys]**, wait a few minutes, then run **[!UICONTROL Save & Test]** again.
-Repeat once if the first refresh does not resolve the error.
+If the first refresh does not resolve the error, repeat this step.
-1. If the connection still shows an SSH host key error after two refresh attempts, use **[!UICONTROL Contact Support]** on the connection page (or your account support channel).
+1. If the connection still shows an SSH host key error after two refresh attempts, click **[!UICONTROL Contact Support]** on the connection page (or your account support channel).

 ## When to contact Adobe Support {#contact-support}

-Contact Support when:
+Contact support when:

 * SSH host key errors continue after an Admin runs **[!UICONTROL Refresh SSH Host Keys]** twice and **[!UICONTROL Save & Test]** still fails
 * **[!UICONTROL Refresh SSH Host Keys]** never completes or the connection status does not change after 15–30 minutes